WWE Friday Night Smackdown preview: The lineup for the Backlash France go-home show - Pro Wrestling Dot Net

 -The first ever RKO Show

-Powell’s POV: Smackdown will be taped on Friday in Lyon-Decines, France at LDLC Arena.
+Powell’s POV: Smackdown will air on same day tape delay Friday from Lyon-Decines, France at LDLC Arena, which plays host to Saturday’s WWE Backlash France.
 Join Jake Barnett for his weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
 Jake’s audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment